-What Does it Take to Be a Branch or Department Financial Manager?
+What is a Branch or Department Financial Manager?

-Position Description Direct and coordinate financial activities of workers in a branch, office, or department of an establishment, such as branch bank, brokerage firm, risk and insurance department, or credit department.
+Job Description & Duties Direct and coordinate financial activities of workers in a branch, office, or department of an establishment, such as branch bank, brokerage firm, risk and insurance department, or credit department.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.